The E2 Visa Interview Tips and Questions: Everything You Need to Know to Get an E2 Visa – Rupert Law Group

 You should NOT bring the following to your interview

 - Any person without an interview appointment.
 They won’t be let into the building.

 You will arrive at the consulate or embassy about 15 minutes before the scheduled visa interview time.
 When you arrive at the consulate or embassy, someone will ask for your interview time and reason for the visa interview.
 This is when you will show the appointment confirmation.
 You will need to go through security, and you will be shown the location of the interview room.
 In some cases, you will “check in” with someone once you get to the interview room.
 Just be polite and answer all questions asked of you.

 All interview rooms are slightly different, but generally you will sit and wait while others walk up to windows that look similar to bank teller windows for their interviews.
 Your name will be called at some point (they are typically on time) and you will take your application and confirmation pages with you to the window.

-As you approach the officer will likely be looking at a computer screen.
-This will likely be the DS-160 you filled out or the application.
+As you approach, the officer will likely be looking at a computer screen.
+They will likely be reading the DS-160 you filled out or the visa application.
 Most of our clients report that the officers are very friendly.
 You will need to give your fingerprints on an electronic pad.

 - How did you meet your business partners (if you have business partners)?

 - How did you get the idea for this business?

 - How many people do you plan on hiring?
 What will you pay them?